kvnhan/AI/README.md

 ===================

 TODO List:
-X	Depth 1st search
+- DONE Depth 1st search
-	Breadth 1st search
+- Breadth 1st search
-	Depth-limited search (use depth-limit = 2)
+- Depth-limited search (use depth-limit = 2)
-	Iterative deepening search (show all iterations, not just the iteration that succeeds) Uniform cost search (= Branch-and-bound)
+- Iterative deepening search (show all iterations, not just the iteration that succeeds)
+- Uniform cost search (= Branch-and-bound)
-	Greedy search (= Best 1st search)
+- Greedy search (= Best 1st search)
-	A*
+- A*
-	Hill-climbing (use the version of hill-climbing without backtracking) Beam search (use w = 2)
+- Hill-climbing (use the version of hill-climbing without backtracking)
+- Beam search (use w = 2)

 ===================